Transfer Admission Requirements

 - School of Sport Science and Wellness Education majors: Athletic Training, Exercise Science, and Sports Studies majors require 12 semester credits of transfer coursework; 3.0 GPA; and 1 pre-requisite science course completed.

 - School of Allied Health majors: Respiratory Care, Radiologic Technology and Surgical Assisting require separate admission into each of the programs.
-A 2.5 GPA and 30 hours are required for direct admission to College of Health Professions for these majors.
+A 3.0 GPA, one pre-requisite science course and 12 credit hours are required for direct admission to College of Health Professions for these majors: Respiratory Therapy, Radiological Technology, and Surgical Technology.
+A 2.3 GPA, one pre-requisite science course and 12 credit hours are required for direct admission to the Medical Assisting major.

 Pre-Major or Exploring Majors